adityaSrivastava29/ai-persona-chat-backend/README.md

-# AI Persona Chat Backend
+# 🤖 AI Persona Chat Backend

-A Node.js backend application that creates AI-powered chat personas, featuring hardcoded tutors like Hitesh Choudhary and Piyush Garg, as well as custom persona creation capabilities.
+A powerful Node.js backend application that creates intelligent AI-powered chat personas.
+Features pre-built AI tutors like Hitesh Choudhary and Piyush Garg, along with the ability to create custom AI personas with unique personalities and expertise areas.

 ## 🏗️ Architecture